 Beginning in the 1950s, the use of ceiling panels in commercial spaces and homes increased dramatically.
 And a long lack of design contributed to today’s ceiling renaissance.
 With the advent of the new century came a new appreciation for previously neglected headspace and a renewed awareness of the possibilities to explore there.

 By the modern era, people were no longer satisfied with plain mineral fiber ceilings or flat plasterboard.
-There is now a vast array of ceilings to choose from stamped metal tiles, glued plastic tiles, and wood-plastic composite ceiling.
+There is now a vast array of ceilings to choose from stamped metal tiles, glued plastic tiles, and wood-plastic composite ceilings.

 Ceilings can set the tone for a space